grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 Exercise caution when using `otelcol.processor.filter`:

 - Make sure you understand the look of the incoming data and test the configuration thoroughly.
-  In general, use as specific a configuration as possible to lower the risk of the wrong data being dropped.
+  In general, use a configuration that is as specific as possible ensure you retain only the data you want to keep.
 - [Orphaned Telemetry][]: The processor allows dropping spans.
 Dropping a span may lead to orphaned spans if the dropped span is a parent.
 Dropping a span may lead to orphaned logs if the log references the dropped span.